 First Sergeant Casillas checked into 1st Battalion, 4th Marines, in January of 2015 and served as the Company First Sergeant for Company A during the MRF- D deployment to Darwin, Australia and Company C for the 11th Marine Expeditionary Unit deployment.
 He was selected for Sergeant Major and frocked in June of 2017.

-Sergeant Major Casillas’ personal decorations include the Meritorious Service Medal with gold star in lieu of second award, Navy Commendation Medal with three gold stars in lieu of forth award, Navy and Marine Corps Achievement Medal, and the Good Conduct Medal with three bronze stars in lieu of forth award.
+Sergeant Major Casillas' personal decorations include the Meritorious Service Medal with two gold stars in lieu of third award, Navy Commendation Medal with three gold stars in lieu of fourth award, Navy and Marine Corps Achievement Medal.